owid/owid-grapher/docs/docker-compose-mysql.md

 make up
 ```

-This should fire up a tmux console with 4 tabs:
+This should fire up a tmux console with 5 tabs:

-1. A tab that gives a brief overview of how to use this tmux setup
-2. A tab that outputs the Docker compose container logs
+0. A _docker_ tab that outputs the Docker compose container logs
+1. An _admin_ tab which shiows the DB connection
-3. A tab that shows the result of the TypeScript watch compiler process
+2. A _vite_ tab which shows TypeScript watch results
-4. A tab that shows the output of the vite and admin server watch processes
+3. A _lerna_ tab
+4. A _welcome_ tab that gives a brief overview of how to use this tmux setup - text details of the welcome tab can be found under the image

 The first time you run this it will take a while to download and set up the database (10-20 minutes is expected).
 Switch to the database tab and wait until you see this message: